bibicollins/CV/README.md

 ## Skills

 #### Team work
+I am a big proponent of teamwork.
 I grew up in a large family, a dynamic where being a team player is essentially a necessary requirement for survival.
-Starting there and continuing through to my work experience I have always been a big proponent of teamwork.
 Though somewhat less dramatic in the workplace, I enjoy and want to use those skills wherever I go.
-We had three group projects during the Makers course where I believe my ability to navigate multiple personalities and work preferences of a team whilst also making myself personally valuable to the project was clear.
+We had three group projects during the Makers course where my ability to navigate multiple personalities and work styles whilst making myself personally valuable to the project was clear.

 #### Adaptability
-Learning a foreign language has always been on my list, so I took my Spanish GCSE and moved to Bilbao in July 2016.
-Soon after I studied a TEFL course online and quickly got a job as an English teacher at an immersive language course despite having no previous experience of teaching.
+I always wanted to learn a foreign language.
+So I took my Spanish GCSE and moved to Bilbao in July 2016.
+I studied a TEFL course online and quickly got a job as an English teacher at an immersive language course without any previous experience of teaching.
 I had to adapt to the classroom, teaching predominantly business English.
-Given that I had no prior business experience this also demonstrated that I am a quick learner.
-I did this whilst also adapting to a new place, culture and learning a new language.
-This showed to be useful at Makers as we were learning multiple different skills, styles of work and work practices all in a new environment and working closely with new people.
+Given that I also had no prior business experience this demonstrated that I am a quick learner.
+I did this whilst adapting to a new place, culture and language.
+This showed to be useful at Makers as we were learning multiple different skills and work practices all in a new environment working closely with new people.

 #### Communication
-I am of the belief that good communication begins with listening, I hope so anyway because that's where this section is going.
-I have been told on multiple occasions that one of my best qualities is that I have the ability to listen, I listen so I can make the best decision on how to communicate with people, and to properly understand what it is they want to communicate.
+Good communication begins with listening.
+I have been told on multiple occasions that one of my best qualities the ability to listen.
+I listen so I can make the best decision on how to communicate with people, and to properly understand what they want to convey.
 This made pairing, though a new work process, an easy transition for me.
 I find I work best when I can bounce my ideas off others and also justify my decisions through vocalising them.

 ## Education

 #### [Makers](https://makers.tech/) (June 2018 to end_date)
 I learnt both Javascript and Ruby as my main programming languages, though also took a brief fizzbuzz foray into python and later furthered my knowledge in our final project.
 The makers course has a real emphasis on good coding practice, so from the beginning we learnt concepts such as TDD, OOD and Agile processes.
-All base principles that I kept to in my projects

-- OOP, TDD, MVC
+Throughout the course I gained experience in:
-- Agile/XP
+- Ruby, Javascript, Python
+- Rspec, Jasmine, Cypress, Jest, Simplecov, Istanbul
-- Ruby, Rails, JavaScript,
+- Rails, Nodejs, Express
+- React, jQuery
-- RSpec, Jasmine
+- SQL
+- Heroku, Travis CI, Codeclimate

 #### London College of Fashion (September 2014 to July 2015)
 - Fashion Pattern Cutting